ppy/osu-wiki/news/2017-07-22-beatmap-spotlight-june-2017.md

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/mahou-shoujo-chino.jpg)](https://osu.ppy.sh/s/458983)

 After No Poi, **[Asahina Momoko](https://osu.ppy.sh/u/3650145)** returns again in 2017 to bring us more Chino - and good mapping.
-Asahina Momoko never sticks to the 'mapping-meta', and as such, all his maps are always different and interesting, With his particular style, he's managed to capture this song perfectly with strong innovative spacing usage to create different intensities.
+Asahina Momoko never sticks to the 'mapping-meta', and as such, all his maps are always different and interesting.

+With his particular style, he's managed to capture this song perfectly with strong innovative spacing usage to create different intensities.
 His rhythm usage is top notch, being consistent enough to maintain playability, while having ample variation so it does not bore out the player with its length.
 You won't regret giving this one a good play through!

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/dorchadas.jpg)](https://osu.ppy.sh/s/580215)

 **[Delis](https://osu.ppy.sh/u/1603923)** continues to impress, taking yet another spot in this month's spotlights.
 The map perfectly represents the intensity changes in the song.
-Combined with great flow and variety this makes an overall great experience.
+Combined with great flow and variety, this makes an overall great experience.
 Definitely a map to check out!

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/hyadain.jpg)](https://osu.ppy.sh/s/554297)

-This month, **[Okorin](https://osu.ppy.sh/u/1623405)** brings us a more modern re-map of a song that has already been ranked multiple times before.
-The higher difficulties captivate with fun jumps and well-placed symmetry usage.
-The lower difficulties aren't of less quality though, since they manage to mirror the interesting rhythm and gameplay elements from the higher difficulties while still being easy enough.
-This beautiful spread is worth checking out for players of every skill level!
+This month, **[Okorin](https://osu.ppy.sh/u/1623405)** brings us a more modern re-map of an old favorite.
+The higher difficulties are captivating with some fun jumps and well-placed symmetry, though the lower difficulties manage to compare just as well, mirroring the song's interesting rhythm and building central themes and motifs to follow.
+This one's worth checking out for players of all skill levels.

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/innocence.jpg)](https://osu.ppy.sh/s/557231)

-Calm, yet very intense - this describes both song and mapset. **[appleeaterx](https://osu.ppy.sh/u/2407160)** has fulfilled a great job in emphasizing the right spots, to give the player the best feeling possible to fully enjoy this song.
+Calm, yet very intense - this describes both song and mapset. **[appleeaterx](https://osu.ppy.sh/u/2407160)** has fulfilled a great job in emphasizing the right spots of the music, to give the player the best feeling possible to fully enjoy it.
 Definitely give it a try!

 ## osu!taiko

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/nutmeg.jpg)](https://osu.ppy.sh/s/619832)

-It's not too uncommon that one mapper tops the charts twice.
-It has happened several times already, however not in such short time, but **[Hanjamon](https://osu.ppy.sh/u/1703330)** did it with another exceptionally well done map to Infected Mushroom's Nutmeg!
+It's not too uncommon for one mapper to top the charts twice.
+It's happened several times already, but **[Hanjamon](https://osu.ppy.sh/u/1703330)**'s managed to do it again with an exceptional beatmap set to Infected Mushroom's Nutmeg.

 This seven minute long map features all kinds of things, from typical 1/4-snapped sections (the common snapping in Oni difficulties), to more tricky combinations with 1/6 and 1/8 snaps, mixed together with a high amount of slider velocity changes to highlight the varying power of each of the song's sections.
-He also does not fear to use a pattern that used to be common, but has been declined in the past years for other patterns: Long 1/6.
+Another noteworthy aspect of this map is the usage of a pattern, that has become less common in recent maps - the long monocolor 1/6.
 All around a worthy number one slot for this month's charts.

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/teriquma.jpg)](https://osu.ppy.sh/s/615774)

-**[Charlotte](https://osu.ppy.sh/u/3686901)** sure has been present in the osu!taiko spotlights these last months, and rightfully so!
-Once again providing the ranked section with a great mapset, featuring as always a flawless structure and a perfect 1/6 snapping usage in the Inner Oni, it grealy deserves the attention of taiko players this month!
+**[Charlotte](https://osu.ppy.sh/u/3686901)** sure has been popular in the osu!taiko spotlights these last months, and rightfully so!
+Once again providing the ranked section with a great mapset, featuring as always a flawless structure and a perfect 1/6 snapping usage in the Inner Oni, it deserves the attention of osu!taiko players this month!

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/blinded-in-chains.jpg)](https://osu.ppy.sh/s/536955)

-According mapping experience, **[gaston_2199](https://osu.ppy.sh/u/5938161)** is the least experienced osu!taiko mapper among nominated mappers, but it doesn't impact the quality of this map.
-The map contains quite solid structure with common pattern.
-However, it doesn't make the map become boring.
-He uses different combination of patterns but same structure to distinguish the difference of melody precisely.
-Beside that, the highlight of this map is streams.
-He also adopts similar idea, and hitsounds fit guitar, drum and even vocal pretty well.
-In conclusion, the map is well structured and could be a good model to learn how to map taiko map on this kind of song.
+He might be a rookie, but **[gaston_2199](https://osu.ppy.sh/u/5938161)** mapset is no less impressive despite his relative inexperience at mapping, boasting a solid structure with common patterning to boot.
+Combining different patterns within the same structure, he manages to create a map that highlights the melody of the song without being boring, highlighting a big emphasis on streams coupled with hitsounds tied closely to the music itself.
+In conclusion, the map is well structured and could be a good model to learn how to map an osu!taiko map on this kind of song.

 [![](/wiki/shared/news/2017-07-22-beatmap-spotlights-june-2017/we-are-number-one.jpg)](https://osu.ppy.sh/s/547301)